SiddharthBayapaureddy/Image_Classifier/README.md

 # Task-1  Molte (Chatbot)

+## Check out the hosted bot --> https://molte-bot.streamlit.app/

 **molte  - feminine plural form of the Italian word molto, which means "many" or "a great number"**

-### A multi-persona chabot built using **LangChain** (providing the necessary framework for Chat history and persistence) and **Groq** (That provided the LLM model, and computing power to run in its servers).
+### A multi-persona chatbot built using **LangChain** (providing the necessary framework for Chat history and persistence) and **Groq** (That provided the LLM model, and computing power to run in its servers).
 The specific LLM model used for this application is "llama-3.1-8b-instant", which is the lighter and faster version of its variants.
 Streamlit library is used to build a minimal frontend UI in a chatbot style for interacting with the bot.

 ## Features:
 - Conversation History tracking, to provide a streamline experience without having to rerun the program, and access the benefits of the model to track previous messages.